Cruise Stocks: Six Reasons a Valuable Recovery Is Still in Store

 And here’s the last key point that shows cruises are poised for a comeback.
 The average adult on a cruise already has five other cruises under their belt.
 There’s growing adoption of cruises as a means of vacationing.
 And with that growth comes strong loyalty.
 All of that adds up to a whole lot of people itching to get back on a cruise ship.
 And they’re about to get their shot…

-Cruise Stocks That Are About to Start Making Money Again
+Cruise Stocks That Are Recovering Well

 - Carnival (NYSE: CCL)